 Silver Lake

-Silver Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Vilas County.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Silver Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Vilas County. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2022-02-15.
 Grade methodology: LakeGrade methodology.